Community Planning Grant: Opportunity ZonesA

 2019 Theme: Helping Your Community Make the Most of Opportunity Zones

-The Opportunity Zone Community Planning Grant is designed to support local association and commercial overlay board efforts to work with public officials and other community leaders exploring ways for your community to make the most of Qualified Opportunity Zones in their Advocacy Territorial Jurisdiction.
+The Opportunity Zone Community Planning Grant is designed to support association and commercial overlay board efforts to work with public officials and other community leaders exploring ways for your community to make the most of Qualified Opportunity Zones in their Advocacy Territorial Jurisdiction.
 Thirty grants will be awarded in 2019 for up to $5,000.
-Applications are due by close of business September 9, 2019 and awardees must seek reimbursement from NAR by December 15, 2019.
+Application deadline EXTENDED UNTIL SEPTEMBER 30, 2019.
+Awardees must seek reimbursement from NAR by December 15, 2019.